3D printing and electronics may still seem to be somewhat of a novelty, but the technology is poised to bring huge changes to the industry.

 1. In-house prototyping

-In an industry as competitive as electronics, the demand for smaller, thinner devices
+In an industry as competitive as electronics, the demand for smaller, thinner devices with improved functionality is inevitable.

 2. Faster time-to-market